Our History

 Respect, reflect & reminisce.

-The Peninsula School Old Boys’ Association (as it was known then) was formed when the first group of ‘Peninsula School’ students reached their graduation year in 1965.
+The Peninsula School Old Boys’ Association (as it was known then) was formed when the first group of ‘Peninsula School’ students reached their graduation year in 1965, with the first meeting held in 1966.

 Fast forward to present day and whilst our name has changed, our mission remains the same – to give back to our alumni and school community and to strengthen a connection with all past students and staff including those who were here in 1961 and those cohorts who have only recently left Peninsula Grammar.